Like this post? Help us by sharing it!

 This outcome is very rare in sumo, but a wardrobe malfunction did occur during a match in May 2000, when the unfortunate wrestler Asanokiri exposed himself and was disqualified immediately.

-It would be easy to assume from their famously substantial girth that wrestlers live a life of excess outside their training schedule.
-In reality, sumo wrestlers’ lives are possibly the most rigidly regimented and disciplined of any athletes in the world, and life in a sumo stable is incredibly hard.
+It would be easy to assume that wrestlers live a life of excess outside their training schedule.
+In reality, sumo wrestlers’ lives are possibly the most rigidly regimented and disciplined of any athletes in the world.

 The sumo beya, or ‘stable’, is where the wrestlers live, eat, train and sleep throughout their career – unless they get married, in which case they are allowed to live in an independent dwelling.
 An average stable will contain around 15 wrestlers, and is arranged according to a strict hierarchy.

 Life is hardest for the lower ranked wrestlers, who are expected to get up earliest and to cook, clean, serve food, and generally wait on the higher ranked wrestlers.
-They even have to bathe last after training, and get last pick at dinner time – after their more senior peers have gobbled all the choice morsels!
+They even have to bathe last after training, and get last pick at dinner time – after their more senior peers have wolfed down the best bits.

 If this sounds hard, it gets even harder.
 It is a fact of sumo life that the younger, inexperienced wrestlers endure systematic hazing and physical punishment in order to toughen them up.
 This is part and parcel of sumo culture and something that young wrestlers know to expect.
 However, sometimes it can go too far, resulting in injury – and in some very rare cases, even death.

-Want to learn even more about life in a sumo beya?
-We can arrange for you to visit one – with exclusive access to a morning training session.
-One of our Insiders will be there to ensure you won’t have to worry about making a cultural faux pas!
+To learn even more about life in a sumo beya, we can arrange for you to visit one – with exclusive access to a morning training session.

-In fact, it was only very recently in the history of sumo that the wrestlers developed the chubbiness they are now famous for.
 Since there are no weight divisions in professional sumo, every wrestler basically just wants to get as big as humanly possible so that he can use his weight in the ring.
-It wasn’t until well into the twentieth century that the modern image of the whale-like sumo wrestler really emerged – with earlier wrestlers typically much more wiry and muscular.
+But it wasn’t until well into the twentieth century that this modern image of sumo wrestlers emerged – with earlier wrestlers typically much more wiry and muscular.

-If you’ve ever wondered just how modern sumo wrestlers get so fat, it’s all thanks to something called chanko nabe.
+If you’ve ever wondered just how modern sumo wrestlers bulk up, it’s all thanks to something called chanko nabe.
 It’s a special kind of (delicious) hotpot packed with meat, veggies and noodles that is specifically associated with sumo wrestlers in Japan.
-This alone doesn’t do the trick – wrestlers have a special routine of exercising on an empty stomach and sleeping after eating to help turn the calories they consume (purportedly up to 10,000 per day) into bulk.
+This alone doesn’t do the trick – wrestlers have a special routine of exercising on an empty stomach and sleeping after eating to help store their calories (purportedly up to 10,000 per day).

 Unfortunately this increase in weight, combined with a high consumption of alcohol, means that modern sumo wrestlers’ life expectancy is more than ten years shorter than that of the average Japanese male.